Now that the 2020/21 tax year has come to an end, there are a variety of tax filing obligations on employers. One of these obligations is…

 |Maximum tax-free lump sum||25%**|

-*The annual contribution may be increased to include the unused amounts from the previous three years, subject to specific conditions.
-The annual allowance is reduced by £1 for every £2 of adjusted income that exceeds £150,000, up to a maximum of £30,000 reduction.
-The annual allowance is reduced to £4,000 where benefits have been taken from a defined contribution scheme, subject to specific conditions.
+* The annual contribution may be increased to include the unused amounts from the previous three years, subject to specific conditions.
+The annual allowance is reduced by £1 for every £2 of adjusted income that exceeds £240,000 (2019/20 £150,000), up to a maximum of £36,000 (2019/20 £30,000) reduction.
+Those that earn £300,000 or more (or have combined income and pension input of this amount) will suffer a reduced annual allowance below the current minimum of £10,000, with those earning £312,000+ capped at the minimum £4,000pa.
+The annual allowance is also reduced to £4,000 where benefits have been taken from a defined contribution scheme, subject to specific conditions.

 **Subject to protection for excess amount.